By JOHN SAKALA

 Energy Minister Matthew Nkhuwa says the imported power was actualized at the time the country was almost plunging into total blackout.

-Speaking to The Independent Observer in an interview, Mr Nkhuwa said Friday last week when Zesco had started importing power from ESKOM, the water levels in Kariba Dam had dwindled to almost plunging the country into extra hours of load shedding.
+Speaking to The Independent Observer in an interview, Mr Nkhuwa said by Friday last week when Zesco had started importing power from ESKOM, the water levels in Kariba Dam had dwindled to almost plunging the country into extra hours of load shedding.

 He said after the power was imported, the situation was simply saved from worsening without making any improvement on the number of hours of load shedding on current schedule.